allenhsu/FlashlightPlugins/README.md

 `hmt` is short for `haomatong`, use `hmt 10086` for less typing.

-Press `ENTER` to see more info on sogou.com in browser

 ![Haomatong](images/haomatong.png)

 ###Kuaidi###

 - `kuaidi 100033892580` to fetch express info from kuaidi100.com

-Press ENTER to see more info on kuaidi100.com in browser

 ![Kuaidi](images/kuaidi.png)

 ###YoudaoDic###